Symptoms of grief

-These feelings and thoughts are very common and natural responses to wanting to take away another person’s pain and often not know how to do this.
+These feelings and thoughts are very common and natural responses to wanting to take away another person’s pain and not knowing how to do this.

-Recognise these responses in yourself and know that the person you are supporting is also feeling overwhelmed and that you don’t need to come up with solutions or avoid speaking about the loss and you can sit with your own feelings of discomfort, knowing that they will decrease with time.
+Recognise these responses in yourself and know that the person you are supporting is also feeling overwhelmed and that you don’t need to come up with solutions or avoid speaking about the loss.
+Recognise that you can sit with your own feelings of discomfort, knowing that they will decrease with time.

 Your natural fears and worries do not to have to get in the way of supporting someone.
-Being able to acknowledge a person’s loss and their grief also helps.
+Being able to acknowledge a person’s loss and their grief does help.

-Let the person know that you don’t know what to do or say in terms of what will help but that you are there for them to listen, support them and if they need you to help out with any practical tasks, that you are more than happy to help.
+Let the person know that you don’t know what to do or say but that you are there for them to listen, support them and if they need your help with any practical tasks, you are more than happy to help.

-Knowing that there is no right or wrong way to grieve, that there will be times where the person expresses extremes in emotions and that there is no timeline for experiencing grief will help in supporting you understanding more about the grieving process.
+Knowing that there is no right or wrong way to grieve, nor a timeline for the grief to run its course and that there will be times where the person expresses extremes in emotions should help you to understand more about the grieving process.

-You can support the person in speaking about the situation, which has led to their loss and their grief if the grieving person is wanting to speak about the situation but don’t push them to speak about it, they will in their own time.
+If the grieving person is wanting to talk about the situation that has led to their loss and grief you can discuss it with them but don’t push them to do so – they will in their own time.

-Just checking in with them regularly, being there, listening and supporting a person in a way which works for them will make a difference.
+Just checking in with them regularly, being there, listening and supporting them in ways that work for them will make a difference.

-You can contact GriefLine and speak with one of our trained, skilled and empathetic volunteer counsellors and speak about your experience or concerns in supporting someone who is grieving.
-Our team of volunteer counsellors are available from 6am until 2am, 7 days a week, 365 days a year.
+You can contact Griefline and speak with one of our trained, skilled and empathetic volunteer counsellors to speak about your experience or concerns in supporting someone who is grieving.
+Our team of volunteer counsellors are available 7 days a week, 365 days a year.